 See the full annual sport calendar for Amsterdam

 Festivals in Amsterdam

 Pluk de Nacht Festival – “Seize the night” open-air film festival (free entry) showing a variety of unreleased international films, animations and documentaries.
-Venue is Het Stenen Hoofd, with deckchair seating, expected 14-24 Aug 2019.
-Also held at Vrijhaven in Utrecht 31 Jul to 4 Aug 2019.
+Venue is Het Stenen Hoofd, with deckchair seating, expected Aug 2020.
+Also held at Vrijhaven in Utrecht.

 See our complete festival calendar for Amsterdam